 Thresholds of Need

-The Pre Birth Pathway follows the BSCB Thresholds Document and describes 4 types of response to meeting the needs of children and families.
+The Pre Birth Pathway follows the BSCP Thresholds Document and describes 4 types of response to meeting the needs of children and families.
 As needs are identified and assessed during pregnancy, there should be consideration of a ‘step up or step down’ approach so children and families are supported by the most appropriate services.

 Universal Services - Threshold Level 1